Workers’ Compensation in the Hospitality Industry: Your FAQs Answered

 First, the insurance will pay at least some of the funeral costs, although the amount varies from state to state.

 Second, the insurance will pay death benefits to the employee’s spouse and dependent children.
 This is usually only a percentage of the decedent’s income, and it generally lasts until the spouse remarries.
-Dependents will receive support until they turn 18 (or 23 if they’re full-time students).
+Dependents will receive support until they turn 18 (or older if they’re full-time students, depending on the state).

 How does Workers’ Comp for Hotels benefit business owners?